 What is L-Histidine?

-L-histidine has helped children for a long time, as it helps with growth and repair of tissue (x).
-However, it has recently been confirmed that histidine is also important for adults.
-This is because it is essential for the production of histamine (x).
+L-histidine has helped children for a long time as an essential component for the growth and repair of tissue. (x) However, recent studies confirm that histidine is also vital for adults.
+It is because it is essential for the production of histamine. (x)

 Benefits of L-Histidine